fleetdm/fleet/docs/Using-Fleet/MDM-commands.md

 +--------------------------------------+----------------------+--------------------------+--------------+------------------------+
 ```

-The command ID can be used to view command results as documented in [Step 4 of the previous section](#step-4-view-the-commands-results).
+The command ID can be used to view command results as documented in [step 4 of the previous section](#step-4-view-the-commands-results).
 The possible status values are:
 * Pending: the command has yet to run on the host.
 The host will run the command the next time it comes online.
 * Acknowledged: the host responded with "Acknowledged" status via the MDM protocol: the host processed the command successfully.
 * Error: the host responded with "Error" status via the MDM protocol: an error occurred.
 Run the `fleetctl get mdm-command-results --id=<insert-command-id` to view the error.